 However, take into account our tendecy to forget 60% of words you’ve just learned after just one hour – unless you use special strategies to memorize new vocabulary.
 Take into account our tendency to shift to our first language as we have hard time accessing information or explaning something serious.
 Take into account our natural tendency to procrastinate, after all!

-Amazing 20/80: how many hours to learn the most spoken languages?
+Amazing 20/80: how many hours you need to learn the most spoken languages?

 Now, let’s say you want to quickly learn a new language and become a happy bilingual individual.
 Having all the FSI data, what language does it makes more sense to learn?

-According to Ethnologue, the category I (or those easy-peasy tongues) miraculously includes 3 out of 10 most spoken languages around the world.
+According to Ethnologue, the category I miraculously includes 3 out of 10 most spoken languages around the world.
 Let me quickly refresh these data:

 As you see, the second most spoken language is Chinese with almost a billion of native speakers and another 200 millions of those who learned it as a second language.